ThePrez/ServiceCommander-IBMi/man/sc.md

         restart: restart the service
         check: check status of the service
         info: print configuration info about the service
-        jobinfo: print which jobs the service is running in
+        jobinfo: print basic performance info about the service
         perfinfo: print basic performance info about the service
         loginfo: get log file info for the service (best guess only)
         list: print service short name and friendly name

     Valid formats of the <service(s)> specifier include:
         - the short name of a configured service
+        - A special value of "all" to represent all configured services (same as "group:all")
         - A group identifier (e.g. "group:groupname")
+        - the path to a YAML file with a service configuration
         - An ad hoc service specification by port (for instance, "port:8080")
         - An ad hoc service specification by job name (for instance, "job:ZOOKEEPER")
         - An ad hoc service specification by subsystem and job name (for instance, "job:QHTTPSVR/ADMIN2")

 ```

 # Automatically restarting a service if it fails